X-Road: Security Server Architecture

 # 2.9 Management REST API

 The management REST API offers endpoints that can be used to read and modify the security server configuration.
 These endpoints are used by the user interface frontend, and can be used by standalone API clients.
 The management REST API is packaged in an executable Spring Boot[2] jar archive.
 This Spring Boot application starts an embedded Tomcat[3] servlet engine, which also serves the resources for the user interface frontend.
 Embedded Tomcat listens on a fixed port that is configured in internal configuration files.
+In addition, the application listens to incoming [ACME] challenge requests from the ACME server on port 80.

 Management REST API endpoints are documented using an OpenAPI 3 definition: [REST_UI-API].
 For more information on OpenAPI 3, see [OPENAPI].